ryanchapman/ansitool/README.md

 Maybe compute a signature and add it to the last line of pack.bash.
 To verify, pull line 1 through lastline-1 out and pass that to gpg.
 When we extract the tar.gz file, exclude the last line.

+### Signed updates

+Software updates should be cryptographically signed